zozzlethena/docs/pages/liquidity.md

 On Velocimeter the trading fees are kept in the originally traded tokens (if you trade `$USDC` and `FLOW` the fees will be kept in the same tokens).

-The trading fees for both liquidity pool types are 0.02%, and can be adjusted for up to 0.05%.
+The trading fees for stable liquidity pool types are 0.03%, and for volatile pools are 0.25%.
+Both these setting can be adjusted for up to 0.4%.

 The Variable and Stable liquidity pools can be assigned different trading fees on Velocimeter.